TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 - Pick OU: Under (155.5)

-TCU is 3-3-0 against the spread this season compared to Georgetown's 2-4-0 ATS record.
-The Horned Frogs are 3-3-0 and the Hoyas are 4-2-0 in terms of going over the point total.
-The two teams score 171.4 points per game, 15.9 more points than this matchup's total.
+TCU has compiled a 3-3-0 record against the spread this season, while Georgetown is 2-4-0.
+A total of three out of the Horned Frogs' games this season have gone over the point total, and four of the Hoyas' games have gone over.
+The teams average 171.4 points per game, 15.9 more points than this matchup's total.

 Sportsbook Promo Codes